-Civics and citizenship examines Australia's political and legal system.
-Students explore their rights and responsibilities as citizens, and investigate concepts such as democracy, government, freedom of speech, social justice, human rights and equality.
+Civics and Citizenship examine Australia's political and legal systems.
+Students explore their rights and responsibilities as citizens, and investigate concepts such as democracy, government, freedom of speech, social justice, human rights, and equality.

-Economics and business introduces students to the Australian economy, living standards, the cost of living, business issues and consumer financial decisions.
+Economics and business introduce students to the Australian economy, living standards, the cost of living, business issues and consumer financial decisions.

-Studying Global Citizens prepares students for ...
+Studying Global Citizens prepares students for: